cmerinos/facomplex/README.md

 # facomplex

-**facomplex** is an R package that provides tools for assessing factor complexity in exploratory and confirmatory factor analysis (EFA/CFA) solutions.
+**facomplex** is an R package that provides tools for assessing factor complexity in exploratory and exploratory structural equations modeling analysis (EFA/ESEM) solutions.

 <!-- badges: start -->